Æ

 A A

-Niagara Children’s Centre accepts referrals from parents or legal guardians, physicians, school boards and community service providers (with parental consent).
+Niagara Children’s Centre accepts referrals from parents/legal guardians, physicians, community service providers and school boards (with parental consent).

 General Eligibility